Kowsi/Cryptoright/README.md

-# CryptoRight Blockchain Copyright System
+# MartianMarket

 ## Summary

-This application is a copyright management system built on the Ethereum blockchain.
+This application is an online auction system for the Martian Land Foundation to auction available resources on Mars.

 ### Demo App

-Click [here](frontend/index.html) to launch the CryptoRight application.
+Click [here](frontend/index.html) to launch the MartianMarket application.